wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_aix.rst

 Install Wazuh agent on AIX
 ==============================

-AIX agent can be downloaded from our :doc:`packages list<../packages-list/index>`.
+The Wazuh agent for AIX can be downloaded from our :doc:`packages list<../packages-list/index>`.
 The installation steps are:

 Create user and group OSSEC: